NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --initial-dem-constraint-weight <float (default: 0)>
     A larger value will try harder to keep the SfS-optimized DEM closer to the initial guess DEM.
+A value between 0.0001 and 0.001 may work, unless your initial DEM is very unreliable.

 --albedo-constraint-weight <float (default: 0)>
     If floating the albedo, a larger value will try harder to keep